yesming/project_2_continuous_control/README.md

-# project 1 : Continuous Control
+# project 2 : Mutli-Agent Continuous Control
 This repo deal with a second deep reinforcement learing project of udacity.
 In the project, I will implement a multi agent learning.
-The purpose of this project is

 **Note : The version of pytorch is 1.4.0.
 The original version from udacity is 0.4.0.
 Due to the version of numpy, I upgraded the version of pytorch.**